 painting of Lake Marian at the National Academy of Design show.
 So, did Munger

 ever see Lake Marian in person?
 If so when and what did he record on site?
-If he
+I know

-able to locate.
-The paintings listed must be a small fraction of Munger's
+it now contains over 300.
+The works listed must be a small fraction of Munger's

 total output and I would be glad to learn about more.
-In the catalog I have
+Ther is a good chance that many

 In this catalog the paintings are grouped by geographic locale.
 Within each